 As a teenager moving to Australia, it can be such a scary thing, especially when you may be going through exams, school, or college.
 I’ve been wanting to write this post for a while now and finally got round to doing it.
 As a teenager, moving to Australia is intimidating.
 It’s scary, and so different.
 In this post, I will be sharing with you mine and my family’s experience.

 I’ve had a few questions about moving to Australia to help me out with this post, so thank you if you asked a few things!
 Through this blog, I’ll be talking about 6 different sections, so please feel free to scroll through until you find the section you’re most interested in.

 If you’ve never read my blog before, then hello!
 My name is Abi and I have now been living in Australia for exactly 10 months on the day I am writing this.
 I officially landed as a permanent resident in Australia on August 12th, 2017 with my family in Brisbane Airport.

 We first visited Australia in August 2015 for a 2 week holiday.
-We stayed with our friends for a week and then adventured down to the Gold Coast and stayed in a beautiful villa for the other week.
+We stayed with our friends for a week, and then adventured down to the Gold Coast

 After arriving back home in the UK, my parents started gradually talking about moving to Australia.
 I was 15 at the time and in year 10, so the thought of moving to a completely different country so young freaked me out good style.
 Everything was going really well for me; friends, family, exams were rolling in and my parents were talking about moving away.